pravega/pravega/docs/deployment/aws-install.md

 - Three i3.4xlarge for Pravega
 - One i3.xlarge for bootstrap, also as client

-Other instance type might have conflict with the Linux Images used.
+Other instance type mights present conflicts with the Linux Images used.